dyle71/hcs-crypt/README.md

 # crypt

 This C++17 library strives to be a very small and easy to use crypto library.
+The API is very, very small and acts as a facade for more complex crypto libraries underneath.

+This library **does not** implement cryptographic algorithms on its own.
+Instead the library acts as an intermediate between different rock solid proven implementations and tries to simplify the access to these different algorithms.

+Also you may turn off any optional implementation but the [LibTomCrypt](https://www.libtom.net/LibTomCrypt).
+The library is build as a static library and LibTomCrypt is pulled in statically too.
+Therefore, if you link your application against these static libraries you have 0 (zero, nada) runtime dependencies.

+However, if you turn on any other algorithm providers (e.g. OpenSSL), then these are most likely linked dynamically.
+This will result in a bunch of runtime dependencies for those libraries.

+## Usage example

 "Hello World!" using this library:
 ```c++